New Jack City poster

 The inciting incident occurs at 12 minutes when Stone and Peretti witness a brutal crack-related murder scene with a dead infant, driving home the human cost.
 The police captain assigns them to take down Nino Brown's operation, creating the central conflict..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Scotty makes the active choice to go undercover as "Scotty Appleton," entering the Carter complex and Nino's world.
+This demonstrates the protagonist's commitment to Scotty makes the active choice to go undercover as "Scotty Appleton," entering the Carter complex and Nino's world.
 He commits to the dangerous infiltration despite his fears and personal demons., moving from reaction to action.

 The Collapse moment at 73 minutes (75% through) represents the emotional nadir.
 Here, Nino executes Gee Money for betrayal, eliminating his oldest friend.
 Simultaneously, the task force's case faces collapse when their legal strategy falls apart.
-The whiff of death is literal - both loyalty and justice seem to die, and Scotty's cover is increasingly at risk., shows the protagonist at their lowest point.
+The whiff of death is literal - both loyalty and justice seem to die, and Scotty's cover is increasingly at risk., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 78 minutes initiates the final act resolution at 80% of the runtime.
 The team synthesizes a new approach: an all-out assault on the Carter complex.
 Scotty finds renewed purpose, combining his street knowledge with his commitment to justice.
 The decision to raid the fortress represents both tactical and emotional breakthrough., demonstrating the transformation achieved throughout the journey.